QuentinRa/blog.quentinra.dev/cybersecurity/random/crack_password/index.md

 <details class="details-e">
 <summary>Custom rules</summary>

 You may try to exploit "password complexity predictability", for instance, the first character is usually an uppercase, and the last character a number.
-If a symbol was required, then its most likely the last character, after the number.
+If a symbol was required, then it's most likely the last character, after the number.

 You may edit `/etc/john/john.conf`, and add your rules.
 You may make a copy, and use this configuration instead of the default one.
 You can use the regex operation `[]` inside quotes. `c` means that the character is capitalized. `Az` means appending character, while `A0` means prepending.